LatvianVideo/AliexpressRemoveChoice/README.md

+# What does it do?
+Removes choice listings from aliexpress searches

+# Why was it created?
+Choice listings were annoying me, as i wanted to order items worth less than 10eur, but not need to pay 2eur shipping.

+##
-Created in a short time with chatgpt, expect errors.
+Created in a short time using chatgpt, expect errors.

-Simple but works for now.
+Simple, but works for now.

 ```
 // ==UserScript==